wanghaisheng/responsive-landing-page-starter/content/blog/en/handle-keypad-input-dtmf-with-java-dr.md

 ---
 ## Introduction

 In a previous tutorial, we showed you how to create an application that can [Receive a Phone Call with Java](https://www.nexmo.com/blog/2018/08/09/receive-a-phone-call-with-java-dr/).
-In this tutorial, you will create an application that can receive a phone call and respond to user input using the [Nexmo Voice API](https://developer.nexmo.com/voice/voice-api/overview).
+In this tutorial, you will create an application that can receive a phone call and respond to user input using the [Vonage Voice API](https://developer.nexmo.com/voice/voice-api/overview).

 ## Prerequisites